cryptosnow/MUNCoin-Masternode.v3/README.md

 a VPS instance running Linux, this setup is using Ubuntu 16.04 64-bit.

-Automated masternode installation

-If you have a VPS already setup you can use this script to install the binaries and pre-configure the config files.
-Installs under the root.

-Creating MN keys for a VPS instance in your local qt wallet
+[Creating MN keys for a VPS instance in your local qt wallet]

 Start qt wallet.
 Go to menu Wallet→ Options and check “Enable coin control features” and “Show Masternodes Tab”.
 You will need to